Red Screen after MacOS and Final Cut Pro Updates?

 Step 1 – The Plug-Ins and FxPlug Folders

 Verify that you have the File Path shown below in your Finder window.

 📂 Macintosh HD > Library > Plug-Ins > FxPlug

 Please note the exact file path shown above as there is another Plug-Ins and FxPlug folder under your User’s Library.
 You will want to make sure you are under the Library that is directly under your Macintosh HD.

-If you are having trouble finding the Macintosh HD in your Finder window making sure that your Finder is open and then in the top tool bar at the top of your Mac click “Go” and then click “Computer.”
+If you are having trouble finding the Macintosh HD in your Finder window, make sure that your Finder is open.
+Then in the tool bar at the top of your Mac screen, click “Go” and then click “Computer.”

 Locate the Plug-Ins folder (not “Internet Plug-Ins”) and verify that you have the FxPlug folder nested inside.

 If you do not have the Plug-Ins or FxPlug folder these will need to be created.

 You can create the folder manually by right-clicking on your desktop, creating a new folder, and naming it exactly as shown directly below.